 | annuarium.va | Pontifical yearbook |

-Pitcairn Islands: 1,811 Domains for 50 People
+Pitcairn Islands: 1,862 Hostnames for 50 People

 Unlike Vatican City, Pitcairn's .pn is almost entirely speculative.
-The domain names tell the story: timestamps (1595341416.pn, 1596565139.pn — Unix epoch timestamps suggesting automated registration), random strings (009-ed3aee625619903.pn), and cs.pn subdomains (1759.cs.pn, 1800.cs.pn) that appear to be infrastructure for a domain resale or testing platform.
-Virtually none of the 1,811 entries represent Pitcairn Island residents or businesses, because there are only 50 residents and no commercial businesses.
+The names tell the story: Unix-epoch timestamps (1595341416.pn, 1596565139.pn), random strings (009-ed3aee625619903.pn), and cs.pn subdomains (1759.cs.pn, 1800.cs.pn) that look like infrastructure for a domain-resale or testing platform.
+Virtually none of the 1,862 entries represent Pitcairn residents or businesses, because there are only 50 residents and no commercial businesses.
+Pitcairn earns revenue from .pn registrations — a meaningful income stream for a community with no airport and a GDP estimated under $1 million — making it one of the few cases where a micro-territory's ccTLD is a genuine economic asset rather than a bureaucratic artifact.

 Micro-Communities: Small but Real

-Falkland Islands: 3,886 Domains for 3,500 People
+Falkland Islands: 3,886 Hostnames for 3,500 People

-.fk Domain Highlights
+.fk Highlights (sampled)

 | Domain | Purpose |